 - Construct a Beautiful Website: This is a tried-and-true way to avoid looking like the many scammy dropshipping websites online.
 Spend time and money on your design.
 Take pride in your work, and consider hiring someone if you don't have any experience with design in the first place.

 That's all we have for you!
-Let us know in the comments below if you have any thoughts about dropshipping.
+Let us know in the comments below if you have any thoughts about dropshipping in 2022.
 Is dropshipping worth it?
 We think so, so we also like hearing about your experiences.